Fergus Butler-Gallie: Writing

-He was the 2023 winner of the P. G. Wodehouse Society essay competition, for an essay titled "The Hour Breeds Thought - Night Time in the Stories Of P G Wodehouse."
+He was the 2023 winner of the P. G. Wodehouse Society's essay-competition, for his essay "The Hour Breeds Thought - Night Time in the Stories of P. G. Wodehouse".

 Personal life

-Butler-Gallie has been married to Madeline Grant, a journalist and parliamentary sketchwriter for The Telegraph, since July 2025.
+Butler-Gallie is married to the journalist Madeline Grant.
+She is the daughter of the journalist Sally Jones and is now Assistant Editor of The Spectator.

-In 2014, prior to his ordination, he appeared on Series 10, Episode 3 of TV quiz show Only Connect, presented by Victoria Coren Mitchell, as a member of 'The Wandering Minstrels.'
+In 2014, prior to his ordination, Butler-Gallie featured on Series 10 Episode 3 of the quiz-show Only Connect, as a member of 'The Wandering Minstrels'.